 Modeling responsible technology use for your kids is the best thing you can do for your family.

-- Share some safety tips with your kids, like never sharing personal information, clicking on links in emails from people they don’t know.
+- Share some safety tips with your kids, like never sharing personal information or clicking on links in messages or emails from people they don’t know.

 - Put your device away and out of reach when you drive, and anytime you are engaged in activities that require your full attention.

 Technology is part of our world.
 It’s up to parents to do their best to be informed, attentive and supportive of their children to keep them safe and healthy online.
-With the right resources, parents can help their children use technology responsibly.
+With the right resources, parents can help their children use technology responsibly and safely.